cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

   order_id: string;
   // the tokens to be sell
   sell_token: Coin;
-  // the sender address
+  // the taker's address
   taker_address: string;
-  // the sender's address on the taker chain
+  // the taker's address on the maker chain
   taker_receiving_address: string;
   create_timestamp: int64;
 }